Get Help Now

 For tramadol addiction in particular, risk factors include the above as well as:

 A true diagnosis for tramadol addiction can only be given by a medical professional following a medical evaluation.
-If you notice signs of tramadol addiction in yourself or someone else, it’s best to recommend they see a doctor.
+If you notice signs of tramadol addiction in yourself or someone else, it’s best to recommend that they see a doctor.

 It can be difficult for people to accept that they might have a substance abuse problem, so some people choose to approach the topic through an intervention with friends and family.